 Yearner

 According to research by Idzikowski, people who prefer the yearner position tend to be open, though not as open as those who prefer the log position.
 Yearners can also be cynical and suspicious.
-That said, these assessments should not be taken too seriously.
-This research has not yet been peer-reviewed or replicated by other researchers.
+That said, this research has not yet been peer-reviewed or replicated by other researchers.

 Soldier